 - Biomolecules, Polymers, and Chemistry in everyday life

 - Ecology and environment

 There will be a total of 180 Multiple choice questions and you will get 4 marks for each right answer.
 If you incorrectly answer questions, then 1 mark will be deducted for each mistake.
 It is one of the most arduous examinations in the country.
 Hence, don’t take it lightly.

 Make a Timetable to study each Subject

 At first, you need to create a timetable to study all subjects, every single day.
 You must follow it 3-4 months before the exam.
 Give at least 2 hours to study each subject (Biology, Physics, and Chemistry).
 You will spend 6 hours studying all subjects.

 Include a Mock Test or Practice

 After completing your study, you should try mock tests to prepare for good.
 Give this session at least one and half hours, every day.
 You can prepare the mock test by yourself or by the previous year’s question papers and practice.
-Also, you can find practice mock sets for NEET in your nearest book stores.
+Also, you can find practice mock sets for NEET in your nearest bookstores.

 At the end of the day, you need to revise your study.
 Try to make revisions to the subjects that you have studied all day long.
 This will churn your knowledge in your subjects, deeply.
-You should also spend one and half hours minimum for the revisions.
-You can solve the questions in a much faster and polished way than before.
+You should also spend one and half hours minimum on the revisions.
+You can solve the questions in a much faster and more polished way than before.